peterjmarko/llm-narrative-framework/docs/TESTING_GUIDE.template.md

 -   **Prerequisites:**
     This test depends on asset files that are **automatically generated** by the Layer 3 integration test.
 On a fresh clone, you must run `pdm run test-l3-default` once to bootstrap these assets.
 If the assets are not present, the test will be skipped.

-#### Statistical Analysis & Reporting Validation
+#### Statistical Analysis & Reporting Validation ⚠️ **NOT YET IMPLEMENTED**

-This is a standalone test (`validate_statistical_reporting.ps1`) that provides bit-for-bit verification of the entire data analysis and aggregation pipeline.
-The test uses a static, pre-generated set of mock LLM response files as input, runs the full sequence of analysis and compilation scripts, and compares the final `STUDY_results.csv` and report JSON against a pre-computed, known-good ground truth.
+This is a planned standalone test (`validate_statistical_reporting.ps1`) that will provide bit-for-bit verification of the entire data analysis and aggregation pipeline.
+The test will use static, pre-generated mock LLM response files with sufficient replications to trigger full statistical analysis (ANOVA, post-hoc tests, Bayesian analysis), running the complete sequence of analysis and compilation scripts against known-good ground truth.

+**Current Status:** Described in documentation but script not yet created.
+This test will complement Layer 5 by validating the full statistical analysis pipeline when there are sufficient replications, while Layer 5 validates appropriate handling of insufficient data scenarios.

--   **To run the test:**
+-   **To run the test (when implemented):**
     ```powershell
     pdm run test-stats-reporting
     ```
--   **Prerequisites:**
+-   **Prerequisites (planned):**
-    This test is optional and requires a one-time manual setup.
-You must place the required mock experiment assets in the `tests/assets/mock_study/` directory.
+    Mock experiment assets will need to be generated and placed in `tests/assets/mock_study/` directory with sufficient replications to avoid statistical filtering.
 If these files are not present, the test will be skipped automatically.

 ### Unit Testing